AkerBP/deos-cognite-functions-template/README.md

     base_url=f"https://{CDF_CLUSTER}.cognitedata.com"
 )
 ```
-- Your Cognite client is instantiated by running `client = CogniteClient(config)`.
-The complete code for authenticating with a cached token is found in `src/cognite_authentication.py`
+- Your Cognite client is instantiated by running `client = CogniteClient(config)`
 - For an overview of read/write accesses granted for different resources and projects, see `client.iam.token.inspect()`

 ## Updating time series at prescribed schedules
-To run a Cognite Function to calculate daily average drainage rate on a prescribed schedule, we first make an instance of this function with the Python SDK (code snippets from `run_functions.ipynb`)
+This section outlines the procedure we use for writing new data to a time series at a given schedule.
+To run our Cognite Function on a prescribed schedule, we first make an instance of this function with the Python SDK (code snippets from `run_functions.ipynb`)
 ```
 func_drainage = client.functions.create(
     name="avg-drainage-rate",